Scattering from compact objects: Debye series and Regge-Debye poles: Conclusions and outlook

 \section{Conclusions and outlook}

 We have extended the complex angular momentum analysis of scattering by horizonless compact objects by deriving an exact Debye-series expansion of the scattering matrix and by applying CAM techniques separately to each Debye contribution.
-This Debye-series formulation isolates the direct surface-reflection term from the sequence of contributions involving transmission through the surface and interior propagation, and it provides a natural trajectory interpretation: the leading term describes reflection at the surface, whereas higher-order terms correspond to waves that enter the object and return to infinity after successive surface--center--surface traversals, with partial internal reflections at the surface.
+This Debye-series formulation isolates the direct surface reflection term from the sequence of contributions involving transmission through the surface and interior propagation, and it provides a natural trajectory interpretation: the leading term describes reflection at the surface, whereas higher-order terms correspond to waves that enter the object and return to infinity after successive surface-center-surface traversals, with partial internal reflections at the surface.

-The same Debye-series framework leads to a corresponding Regge--Debye pole spectrum in the complex angular-momentum plane.
+The same Debye-series framework leads to a corresponding Regge-Debye pole spectrum in the complex angular-momentum plane.
 Two complementary sources contribute to this pole content.
 Zeros of the surface coefficient $\alpha^{\rm in}_{\lambda-1/2}(\omega)$ define a surface-wave family, while zeros of the interior coefficient $c^{\rm in}_{\lambda-1/2}(\omega)$ define an interior-resonance sector.
-For neutron-star-like compactness $R>3M$, this interior sector appears as a broad-resonance branch.
-In the ultracompact regime $R<3M$, the interior-resonance sector separates further into a broad-resonance branch and a narrow-resonance branch, with the latter lying closer to the real axis and reflecting long-lived, quasi-trapped behaviour.
+For neutron star-like compactness $R>3M$, this interior sector appears as a broad-resonance branch.
+In the ultracompact regime $R<3M$, the interior-resonance sector separates further into a broad-resonance branch and a narrow-resonance branch, with the latter lying closer to the real axis and reflecting long-lived, quasitrapped behavior.